Ranjit-Saha/aboutMe/README.md

 </p>

 <p align="center">
-  <em>✨ "The more you explore, the more you learn & grow.
+  <em>✨The more you explore, the more you learn & grow.
 But the more you learn, the more you forget.
 So why bother to learn?
-Because curiosity wins!"</em>
+Because <b>curiosity wins!</b></em>
 </p>